ryan-mcclue/unsw/comp3222/week1.md

 This is the physical design, i.e. after VHDL stage

 CAD used to simulate circuits?
 (CAD used to draw schematics?)
+For course CAD tools, can be called EDA (electronic design automation)

 FPGAs get higher throughput due to parallel circuits with less power than CPU